davidedc/Algebrite/README.md

 # References

-[The EigenMath CAS by George Weigt](http://eigenmath.sourceforge.net/Eigenmath.pdf).
+Algebrite starts as an adaptation of [the EigenMath CAS by George Weigt](http://eigenmath.sourceforge.net/Eigenmath.pdf).
 Also you might want to check another fork of EigenMath: [SMIB by Philippe Billet](http://smib.sourceforge.net/).

 Another CAS of similar nature is [SymPy](http://www.sympy.org/en/index.html) made in Python.